 This information describes when to go to Memorial Sloan Kettering (MSK)’s Urgent Care Center.
 It also describes what will happen while you’re there and after you’re discharged.

 The Urgent Care Center (UCC) is a special treatment center for MSK patients.
 The UCC is meant for urgent medical issues and services related to cancer or cancer treatments.
 Many tests and treatments can be done in the UCC, such as blood transfusions and intravenous (IV) medications (medications put into your vein).

 The UCC is open 24 hours a day, 7 days a week.
 It’s located at MSK’s Memorial Hospital in Manhattan.

 Please note that masks must be worn in the Urgent Care Center.
 Please see our Visitor Policy for the latest updates on our masking rules.

 Why would I need to go to the UCC?

-- Flu-like symptoms, such as a cough, fever, or chills
+- Flu-like symptoms (such as a cough, fever, or chills).

-- Any other urgent medical issues
+- Any other urgent medical problems.

-If you have a life-threatening emergency, always go to the closest emergency room.
+If you have a life-threatening emergency, always call 911 or go to the closest emergency room.

 Where is the UCC located?